Ivanka Trump’s Paid-Leave Plan Is Going Nowhere Fast

 The two she took this week – one with Senators Marco Rubio, Deb Fischer, and a handful of other lawmakers, and one with Majority Leader Kevin McCarthy and other members of the House – reportedly “yielded little agreement other than to keep working.”

 Right now, the White House’s (a.k.a.
-Ivanka’s) plan calls for six weeks of paid leave for mothers and fathers after the birth or adoption of a child, to be financed by states’ unemployment-insurance programs.
+Ivanka’s) plan calls for six weeks of paid leave for mothers and fathers after the birth or adoption of a child, to be financed by states’ unemployment insurance programs.
 But that plan is unappealing to Republicans, who object to any sort of federal mandate.

 Instead, Fischer reportedly tried to sell Ivanka on her paid-leave bill, which – similar to the plan Rubio endorsed during his run for president – would give tax credits to companies that voluntarily offered paid leave.
 But as Politico points out, that plan is less generous than the White House’s, and it didn’t get far when Fischer proposed it previously.